Hello Planning Mashers!

 And Oreos is such a fun and creative theme!

 I always love the mix of two different monthly logs.
-Because I totally get all the benefits of other types of monthly logs, but I still love so much to have a calendar view.
+Because I totally get all the benefits of other types of monthly logs, but I still love it so much to have a calendar view.

 Extra points for the beautiful brush lettering here.